 The problem isn't confined to kids with poor self-esteem, notes Barrie Levy, author of What Parents Need to Know About Dating Violence.
 Many teens have no idea what a healthy relationship looks like, especially if parents are separated or don't get along.

 Educators have become more proactive in spelling out acceptable and unacceptable dating behavior.
 School-based programs such as Safe Dates help bridge the gap.
-Originated by Vangie A. Foshee, associate professor of health education at the University of North Carolina, Safe Dates covers topics from dating abuse to helping a friend.
+Originated by Vangie A. Foshee, associate professor of health education at the University of North Carolina, Safe Dates covers topics like dating abuse and helping a friend.
 Teens enrolled in Safe Dates reported less dating violence, even four years after the program.

 Emotional abuse can be as devastating as the physical or sexual kind.
 Pamela Glenn, a certified nurse-midwife and educator, teaches Minnesota high school students about dating violence and abuse, noting that neither sex has a monopoly on emotional abuse.
-She points to some classic warning signs -- situations that should set off an alarm to whoever is on the receiving end as well as to parents.
+She points to some classic warning signs—situations that should set off an alarm to whoever is on the receiving end and to parents.